ViCE-model/ViCE-model/README.md

 ### 4.1 ViCE models

-Please download the following pretrained models and configuration files to the specfied directory.
+Download the following pretrained models and configuration files to the specfied directory.

 1. ViCE model trained on COCO